 Plant of the Day: Lacebark Elm… This is a beautifully elegant tree with silver/grey bark that peels off leaving an amber color beneath it.
 It is about 40 to 50′ and does really well in this zone (Austin – 8).
 It is also a pretty fast grower.

-- Posted in: central texas gardens ♦ education ♦ gardening ♦ Landscape Design ♦ Native and adapted plants ♦ water wise ♦ xeriscape design austin
+- Posted in: Austin Xeriscape ♦ central texas gardens ♦ education ♦ gardening ♦ Landscape consultation Austin ♦ Landscape Design ♦ Native and adapted plants ♦ water wise ♦ xeriscape design austin

-- Tagged: austin texas designs, Avery Ranch, design idea's landscape design idea's how to design a landscape, hire a landscape comapny, landscape & Design, landscape company, North Austin, texas native and adaptive designs
+- Tagged: austin texas designs, design idea's landscape design idea's how to design a landscape, landscape design austin, Landscape Designer, texas native and adaptive designs